ufal/conll2017/proposal/proposal.md

-Most of the UD 1.4 corpora will be used as training/development/testing data for this track (with some exceptions -- Japanese because of the license, very small corpora and corpora which cannot be reliably detokenized).
+Most of the UD 1.4 corpora will be used as training/development/testing data for this track (with some exceptions -- Japanese because of the license, and corpora which cannot be reliably detokenized, i.e., for which we cannot get enough raw texts).
 Note that this means that in the track the testing data **will be known in advance** and we have to trust the participants not to take advantage of it.